seb646/raspberry-pi-web-tutorial/README.md

     DocumentRoot /var/www/YOURDOMAIN
 </VirtualHost>
 ```
-Save the file by typing Ctrl + X and following the prompt.
+Save the file by typing `Ctrl + X` and following the prompt.
 Then, create the folder for the website's root: `sudo mkdir /var/www/YOURDOMAIN`.

-And, again, we'll need to change the permissions for these folders so you can edit files inside them:
+And, again, we'll need to change the permissions for these folders so your user can edit the files inside:

 ```
 sudo chown -R pi /var/www/YOURDOMAIN sudo chgrp -R pi /var/www/YOURDOMAIN
 ```

-For the last step, we need to activate the virtual host entry and then restart Apache's services:
+Lastly, you need to register the virtual host entry with Apache and then restart Apache's services:

 ```
 sudo a2ensite YOURDOMAIN